meilisearch/datasets/datasets/steam/README.md

 ## General

-The steam-games dataset weight `20MB` and contains `12546` games from Steam.
+The steam-games dataset weights `20MB` and contains `12546` games from Steam.

 ## Content